OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 1. Remove all _Node Templates_ which are _not present_.
 1. Remove all _Relationship Templates_ which are _not present_.
-1. Remove all non-standard key, e.g., `conditions` at _Node Templates_.
+1. Remove all non-standard elements, e.g., `conditions` at _Node Templates_ or _Variability Groups_.

 ### Check Element Presence